 AppleCare Professional Audio Support can help you keep your project running smoothly whether you’re setting up a new installation or troubleshooting an existing setup.

-Find up-to-date information on key topics as well as basic troubleshooting tips.
+Find up-to-date information about key topics as well as basic troubleshooting tips.

-Find up-to-date information on key topics as well as basic troubleshooting tips.
+Find up-to-date information about key topics as well as basic troubleshooting tips.

 Whether you’re a beginner or a seasoned professional, you can expand your skills at an Apple Pro Training centre.
 These centres meet Apple’s highest standards for facilities, instructors, course delivery and infrastructure.